Cattari/t-support-1/README.md

-# telegram-support-bot
+# telegram-support
-Easy way to use Telegram bot to hide your identity.
-Useful for support, anonymous channel management.
-Free clone of Livegram Bot.
+Easy way to use Telegram.
+Useful for support, channel management.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-## How bot works:
+## How it works:

-1. Your client write a message to your bot
+1. Your client write a message to the t bot
 2. Bot forwards the message to your secret chat
 3. Any chat participant can reply on a forwarded message
 4. Bot will copy the message and send it to your client